 Step 2 – Requirement of DIN or DPIN:

 The Partners in an LLP or the Directors in a Private Limited Company require a DIN / DPIN.
-A DIN is a unique number which is given to each partner or a director of an LLP.
+A DIN is a unique number that is given to each partner or a director of an LLP.
 Once, a DIN/DPIN is issued, it can be used without any renewal or any compliance filing for the lifetime.

 Step 3 – Getting the Name Approval done:

 Once, two DIN/DPIN are available, an application for name reservation of the prospective company can be made to the Ministry of Corporate Affair.
-The Reservation of the name of the LLP must be obtained before filing the forms for conversion of the Partnership Firm into LLP.
+The Reservation of the name of the LLP must be obtained before filing the forms for the conversion of the Partnership Firm into LLP.

 Step 4 – Filing LLP Form 17:

 Application and a Statement of the Conversion of Partnership Firm into LLP (Limited Liability Partnership) i.e., Form 17 should be filed along with the incorporation application.
 The subscriber’s sheet should also be filed while converting a partnership firm into an LLP.
-After filling the form 17 the mentioned documents should be mandatorily attached with it:
+After filling the form 17 the mentioned documents should be mandatorily attached to it:

 - A Statement of the assets and liabilities of the firm which is duly certified as a true copy by a practicing Chartered Accountant.

-- A Copy of the acknowledgment of the latest income tax return (Mandatory).
+- A copy of the acknowledgment of the latest income tax return (Mandatory).

 - Approval from any regulatory body/ authority (Mandatory).